GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

 In the past two years, ISO published two new international standards.
 SQL/PGQ, released in 2023, as Part 16 of the SQL standard, provides a mechanism for representing and querying property graphs in relational databases using SQL.
 GQL, released in 2024, is a standalone graph query language that does not rely on a relational representation of graphs.
 SQL/PGQ and GQL are developed in the same ISO committee that has been maintaining and enhancing the SQL standard for decades.
 These developments reflect the interest of relational vendors in implementing graph extensions and the emergence of a new native graph database industry.

 There is however a notable difference between this standardization effort and that of SQL as it happened in the 1980s.
 Before SQL was designed, strong theoretical and practical foundations of relational databases had been developed.
 Equivalence of relational algebra and calculus (first-order logic) had been known; these provided very clean abstractions of relational languages that served as the basis of relational database theory.
 This has had a profound impact on both the theory and the practice of database systems.
-For example, three separate early proofs of non-expressibility of transitive closure by relational calculus \cite{GaifmanVardi85,Fagin75,AhoUllman79} led to both the extensive development of Datalog and the eventual adoption of linear recursive queries by the SQL standard.
+For example, a question of central importance in the early days of relational databases was expressiveness of query languages, with Fagin, Aho, Ullman, Gaifman, and Vardi independently showing that relational calculus cannot define the transitive closure of a relation \cite{GaifmanVardi85,Fagin75,AhoUllman79}.
+This led to subsequent development of Datalog and culminated in the inclusion of linear recursive queries by the SQL standard in 1999 \cite{Melton-SQL99}.

-But we are not in a similar place with respect to graph languages, as the adoption of languages by industry runs well ahead of the development of their foundational underpinnings.
-For many years, work on graph queries concentrated on (conjunctive) regular path queries (RPQs) \cite{RPQ,crpq} and their multiple extensions (e.g., \cite{C2RPQ,BarceloLLW-tods12}; see surveys \cite{B13,surveyChile} for many more classes of such queries).
-But RPQs and their extensions assume a simplified graph model (in which neither nodes nor edges have properties), compared to the {\em property graphs} preferred in industry.
-And while these theoretical languages (as well as STRUQL \cite{struql}, GXPath \cite{gxpath-jacm}, and regular queries \cite{RRV17}) had a direct influence on the design of GQL \cite{gql-influence}, they are not a good reflection of it.
+When it comes to graphs, the adoption of languages by industry runs well ahead of the development of their foundational underpinnings.
+For many years, work on graph queries concentrated on regular path queries (RPQs) \cite{RPQ} and their multiple extensions (e.g., \cite{crpq,C2RPQ,BarceloLLW-tods12,B13,surveyChile}).
+These however assume a much simplified model in which neither nodes nor edges have properties, unlike {\em property graphs} preferred in industry.
+A step in that direction is the model of {\em data graphs} in which nodes but not edges carry data \cite{gxpath-jacm}.
+To this day, these models are the basis of work on query language expressiveness \cite{anthony-express,wim-trichotomy}.
+But we will see soon that from the point of view of GQL and SQL/PGQ, a full property graph model makes a huge difference.
+Existing theoretical languages such as GXPath \cite{gxpath-jacm}, regular queries \cite{RRV17}, STRUQL \cite{struql}, while having a direct influence on the design of GQL \cite{gql-influence}, are not a good reflection of it.

-At the same time, extensive discussions are already under way to identify new features in the second versions of these standards, and of course new features must provide capabilities currently beyond the power of the language.
-As it stands, one has to rely on pure intuition (``it seems that these queries are not expressible'') to provide motivation for adding new features, similarly to the very early days of the relational model.
-This is due to the lack of a formal model that is capable of delivering actual results.